Seweryn999/react-app-calculator/README.md

-I had to copied reopsitory to download Vite from scratch in order for resver on GitHub to work: https://seweryn999.github.io/react-app-calculator-copied/
+I had to copied reopsitory to download Vite from scratch in order for server on GitHub to work: https://seweryn999.github.io/react-app-calculator-copied/